 The heart is located under the rib cage, to the left of the breastbone (sternum) and between the lungs.
 Your heart is an amazing organ.
 Shaped like an upside-down pear, this fist-sized powerhouse pumps five or six quarts of blood each minute to all parts of your body.

-Large artery that carries blood from of the left ventricle to the arteries of the body
+Large red vessel (the aorta) - Large artery that carries blood from of the left ventricle to the arteries of the body.

 The heart is a four-chambered, hollow organ.